mike-starr/webgl-deferred-lighting/docs/index.md

 The fifth 'accumulation' target is created in the same format as the diffuse target.
 This is the target the lighting pass will use as final output; in the g-pass, it accumulates ambient and emissive lighting terms.

 ### Geometry Pass
 In the initial render pass - the geometry pass, all opaque geometry is rendered into the g-buffer targets.
-The shaders are extremely simple, as their only function is to transform positions/normals into world space, then populate the g-buffer targets with that and other material information.
+The shaders are simple - their only function is to transform positions/normals into world space, then populate the g-buffer targets with that and other material information.

 VS main:
 ```